Meet The Captains

 How often do you play?

-Would you recommend that someone thinking of taking up fives come along to the Sports Centre to give it a go because it’s a really fun game with a really great community?
+Would you recommend that something thinking of taking up fives come along to the Sports Centre to give it a go because it's a really fun game with a really great community?

 When did you start playing fives?